-At The B. Fit Clinic, Shane will use 5 components to rehabilitate your thought process about fitness.
-The 5 components are: Nutrition, Resistance Training, Cardiovascular Training, Flexibility Training, and Personal Assistance.
+Proper posture and physical fitness is in your DNA.
+Shane will use 5 components to rehabilitate your body and your thought process about physical fitness.
+The 5 components are: Nutrition, Resistance Training, Cardiovascular Training, Flexibility Training and Personal Assistance.

 1 Nutrition: Good exercise, good nutrition and a good attitude — together they create the trifecta for good health and well-being.
 And, as in fitness, when it comes to nutrition, each individual requires a plan that fits their specific goals, lifestyle and body needs.
 Food is the fuel source for the body’s energy.
 The body uses what it needs, and when you eat too much, it turns the excess calories into fat.
 Feed your body just the right amount of energy to keep it working well, but not too much so that the unused energy settles in the wrong places!
 It’s important to refuel every 3-4 hours to keep blood sugar levels in balance and maintain optimum body function.
 By dividing the same amount of calories into six smaller meals and snacks, the body “burns” the food for immediate energy rather than store it.